 Note that the above success measures for the first three years of the lines of business are blank.
 This is because there is usually a paucity of information available when first starting to use the method.
-In the example below, the Victoria Theatre Association illustrates how its programming group works over a longer period of time:
+In the example below, the Victoria Theatre Association illustrates how its programming group works over a longer period: